trueos/trueos-docs/trueos-handbook/introducing.rst

 * The option to use the SCFB display driver is added to the installer.
   This driver is suitable for newer UEFI laptops as it automatically detects the native resolution.
-This is a good solution for newer Intel hardware that would otherwise require drivers that have not been ported to FreeBSD yet.
+This is a good solution for newer Intel hardware that would otherwise require drivers that have not been ported to FreeBSD.
 Before selecting this driver, check the BIOS and ensure the CSM module is disabled.

-Note: This driver does not support a dual-head configuration, such as an external port for presentations, or suspend and resume.
+.. note:: Depending on the system hardware, the scfb driver may not
+	  support a dual-head configuration, for example, using an external port for presentations.
+Some hardware will support multi-monitors using the scfb driver but is dependant on how the graphics are embedded onto the hardware and which ports are attached to which video card(s).
+Support for suspend and resume is also dependant on manufacture implemenatation.
+See :command:`man 4 scfb` and :command:`man 4 acpi` for additional information.

 * :guilabel:`Customize` is removed from the :ref:`System Selection`
   screen in order to reduce the size of the installation media.